zyairelai/buy-low-sell-high/README.md

 It is always a good idea if you know [HOW THIS STRATEGY WORKS](https://louiszhenyean.medium.com/buy-low-sell-high-a-practical-way-205661d30632) before you use this script.

+**This bot is stable therefore no new changes is made until new bugs been spotted.**
+**I do use this bot personally and it works fine for me with stable profits.**
+**Maybe you might like to checkout my other bots that uses leverage:*
+- https://github.com/zyairelai/long-term-low-leverage (I use this personally)
+- https://github.com/zyairelai/futures-hero/ (I do not use this personally)

 <a name="hello_disclaimer"></a>
 ## DISCLAIMER
 I have no responsibility for any loss or hardship incurred directly or indirectly by using this code.